yguitton/training-material/topics/imaging/tutorials/yolo-segmentation-training/tutorial.md

 > <question-title></question-title>
 >
 > 1. How many classes are there in this class file?
-> 2. What is the class name?
+> 2. What are the class names?
 >
 > > <solution-title></solution-title>
 > >